 Can I use henna to colour my beard, eyebrows or eyelashes?

 Lush henna is a great option for colouring your beard.
 Beard hairs are coarser than scalp hair fibres and so may require further applications.
 You’ll get the best result if you thoroughly cleanse your beard beforehand.
 Kalamazoo is a good choice but a gentle scrub like Dark Angels will also help to lift away dead skin and reduce the chance of staining.
 If you have a very long beard use a shampoo through the lengths and ends.
-Apply Ultrabalm or Ultrabland around the hairline and follow the steps below.
+Apply Ultrabland around the hairline and follow the steps below.

 Lush henna bricks have been designed for use on thicker scalp hairs and so we do not recommend using them around the eye area, as both the area of skin is very delicate, and the hair fibres are very fine.